Amelia Earhart handed an extraordinary letter to the man she was about to marry just hours before their wedding in Noank, Conn.

 Amelia Earhart, was born on July 24, 1897, in Atchison, Kans.
 Her maternal grandfather was a well-to-do banker and judge, but her father was an alcoholic country lawyer.
 During her childhood the family moved frequently, and it took a while for Amelia to find herself.
 She tried junior college and worked as a nurse’s assistant in World War I, thought about entering Smith College, enrolled at Columbia, then quit to spend time with her parents in California.

 In Long Beach, she took her first ride in an airplane.
 It lasted 10 minutes.
 That was enough for her.
 “I knew I had to fly,” she wrote.

 Amelia Earhart tried college again, tried teaching and social work in the Boston area.
 She continued to fly out of Dennison Airport (later the Naval Air Station Squantum) in Quincy, Mass.
-She promoted flying, acting as a sales representative for Kinner Aircraft, writing columns about aviation and laying plans for an organization for women fliers that would become the Ninety Nines.
+She promoted flying, acting as a sales representative for Kinner Aircraft,.
+She also wrote columns about aviation and laid plans for an organization for women fliers, eventually called the Ninety Nines.

 ‘Would you like to fly the Atlantic?’